ronaldbosma/blog/content/blog/multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages.md

         arguments: '--configuration $(buildConfiguration)'
 ```

 There are a few things to note.
 First the pipeline will trigger on a push to master.
-Next we specify the `stages` keyword.
+Next, we specify the `stages` keyword.
 Indicating that this is a multi-stage pipeline.
 In the first stage we'll build the solution and create the packages.

 My package targets netstandard2.0 so we're installing the .NET Core SDK as the first step in the pipeline.
 We're using the [UseDotNet](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/tool/dotnet-core-tool-installer?view=azure-devops) task.
 It allows us to specify a wildcard for the version.
 Ensuring that we're always using the latest available version of the .NET Core SDK.

-Next we restore any NuGet packages we require and then build the solution.
+Then we restore any NuGet packages we require and then build the solution.

-To keep the example simple I've left out steps to e.g. analyse the solution using SonarQube and run unit tests.
+To keep the example simple, I've left out steps to e.g. analyze the solution using SonarQube and run unit tests.
 You can find the full pipeline of my package including these steps [here](https://github.com/ronaldbosma/FluentAssertions.ArgumentMatchers.Moq/blob/master/azure-pipelines.yml).

 Now that the solution has been build we can create our prerelease and release versions of the NuGet package.